hashkat/hashkat/docs/tutorial01.md

 `./run.sh`

-For now, we will use the default build, and simply demonstrate how to modify configuration.
+The simulation generates several output files and a new output directory.
+Some of the output files are in **/hashkat/** and some are in **/hashkat/output/**.

-To run a second simulation in **#k@** we need to first remove the output from the first simulation.
-This is shown in **tutorial02**.
+To run a second simulation in **#k@** we need to remove the output files from the first simulation.
+This process is shown in **Tutorial02**.

 #### How to Run **#k@** For Tutorials

-The tutorial files are stored separately.
+The files we are using in the tutorials are stored separately.
 To do the simulations shown in the tutorials, for example **tutorial01**, open:

 `~/hashkat/docs/tutorial_input_files/tutorial01`

 you will see 'tutorial01' contains its own file called 'INFILE.yaml', which is the configuration shown in this tutorial.
-To run the tutorial01 configuration, simply enter:
+To run the tutorial01 configuration, from inside the directory **tutorial_input_files** enter:

 '~/hashkat/run.sh`

 This will not affect the main configuration file of **hashkat**.

 #### Running a Simple Network

+For this first tutorial, we're going to run a simple network.
+We will add configuration parameters as we progress through the tutorials to obtain a robust and complex simulation.
+More information about the input parameters is available on the [Input](http://docs.hashkat.org/en/latest/input/) page.

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/jY7m0VDZPjM" frameborder="0" allowfullscreen></iframe>
 </center>

-For this first tutorial, we're going to run a simple network.
-This network is unrealistic and is used for demonstration purposes only.

-We will explain configuration parameters as we progress through the tutorials, however more information is available on the [**Input**](http://docs.hashkat.org/en/latest/input/) page.

 In this tutorial, we will have a constant (unchanging) number of agents (add_rate = 0), 1000 initial agents (n = 1000), and one agent_type with a 'tweet' rate of 0.0001 per minute.
 The simulation will run for 100,000 simulated minutes or 1 minute real time.
 The 'follow', 'retweet', and 'unfollow' rates are set to zero.
 Therefore: